-We went through just about every popular home workout on YouTube and found the 10 best 30-minute workouts that are interesting, easy to follow, and accessible to a range of fitness levels.
-Most of these classes don't require any equipment, but one of the best yoga mats will make things more comfortable.
+But, if you've found yourself going down a YouTube rabbit hole hunting for 30-minute workouts at home, we're here to mix things up a bit.
+We went through just about every popular home workout on YouTube and found the 8 best 30-minute workouts that are interesting, easy to follow, and accessible to all fitness levels.

 1. 30-minute fat burning home workout for beginners